biotecnologiamicrobianaunalmed/Plant-Virus-Detection-Pipeline/README.md

 <a name="Prerequisites"></a>
 ## Prerequisites

-Execution of the scripts requires a local installation of python3 (van Rossum and Drake 2009), Blast (Altschul et al. 1990) and Rstudio (R Core Team 2017; RStudio Team 2020).
+Execution of the scripts requires a local installation of Python 3 (van Rossum and Drake 2009), Blast (Altschul et al. 1990) and Rstudio (R Core Team 2017; RStudio Team 2020).

 **BLAST+**